zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/integer/operations.md

 Each operation may come in different 'flavors':

-* `unchecked`: Always does the operation, without checking if the result may exceed the capacity of the plaintext space.
+* `unchecked`: always does the operation, without checking if the result may exceed the capacity of the plaintext space.
-* `checked`: Checks are done before computing the operation, returning an error if operation cannot be done safely.
+* `checked`: checks are done before computing the operation, returning an error if operation cannot be done safely.
-* `smart`: Always does the operation, if the operation cannot be computed safely, the smart operation will propagate the carry buffer to make the operation possible.
+* `smart`: always does the operation, if the operation cannot be computed safely, the smart operation will propagate the carry buffer to make the operation possible.
-* `default`: Always compute the operation and always clear the carry.
+* `default`: always compute the operation and always clear the carry.
 Could be **slower** than smart, but ensure that the timings are consistent from one call to another.

 Not all operations have these 4 flavors, as some of them are implemented in a way that the operation is always possible without ever exceeding the plaintext space capacity.